The Grey School

 After months of work and preparation, the Grey School of Wizardry opened to students on Lughnasadh (August 1) 2004.
 Its motto is: Omnia vivunt, omnia inter se conexa ("Everything is alive; everything is interconnected"—Cicero).
 The Grey School was incorporated as a non-profit Educational Institution in California on March 14, 2004, and on September 27 of 2007, the School received a 501(c)(3) tax exemption from the Internal Revenue Service for charitable and educational purposes.
 The Grey Council continues to serve as an Advisory Board.

-A new "Magister" program allows adult students to take an unlimited number of classes at the Grey School from all levels without the constraints of the Apprenticeship program.
-Magisters will not be eligible to receive a Journeyman Certificate, but will be able to enjoy most aspects of student life at GSW.
+A "Magister" program allows adults to take an unlimited number of classes at the Grey School from all levels without the constraints of the Apprenticeship program.
+Magisters will not be eligible to receive a Journeyman Certificate, but will be able to enjoy and participate in many aspects of Apprentice life at GSW.

 Sixteen "colors" of magick have been designated as Grey School "Departments" for Majors and Minors.
 Each Department is headed by a Dean and includes professors, instructors, and classes.
-The Departments and the College of Deans are led by the Dean of Studies.
-Other Administrative Deans are the Dean of Faculty, the Dean of Students, and the Dean of Resources.
-Founder Oberon Zell-Ravenheart serves as Headmaster.
+The Departments and the College of Deans are led by the Dean of Curriculum.
+Other Administrative Deans are the Dean of Faculty, the Dean of Students who over see the faculty and pupils respectively.
+Heading the Administration is our Provost Nicholas Kingsley with Oberon Zell-Ravenheart serving as the Current Headmaster of the School.

 The sixteen Departments and colors are: